Table of contents

 I was tired and embarassed of being always the least durable kid.

-If this pathetic kid who once decided to do something about it is now capable of ascending Alp peaks in the middle of a heat wave in his 40s, every other healthy human being is capable of doing so as well.
+If this pathetic kid who once decided to do something about it is now capable of ascending Alp peaks in the middle of a heat wave in his 40s, every other healthy human being is capable of doing so too.

 It is basically low-effort now, and I can’t wait to get out of the doors and into the nature on the next possible occasion.